 Kamala Harris rallies in Detroit after trek across Michigan

-Kamala Harris, the Democratic presidential hopeful and current vice president, plans to rally in Detroit on Saturday.
+Kamala Harris, the Democratic presidential hopeful and current vice president, rallied in Detroit on Saturday at Western High School.

-Harris's visit Saturday coincides with the start of early voting in Detroit
+Harris's visit Saturday coincided with the start of early voting in Detroit

-The event is the second day in a row that Harris is campaigning in Metro Detroit.
+The event was the second day in a row that Harris campaigned in Metro Detroit.
 She spoke in Waterford on Friday night after visiting Grand Rapids and Lansing earlier in the day.
 She also visited Detroit earlier this week for an interview with The Breakfast Club host Charlamagne tha God and a watch party for the interview.

 Related